News

 The QUest In Eliminating Tinnitus (QUIET-1): testing a novel drug for tinnitus

 The main aim of this trial was to try to demonstrate an improvement in the severity of tinnitus symptoms and impact after 28 days of treatment with the study medicine compared to placebo.
 It aimed to address number 10 on the list of priorities.
 See Nottingham Hearing BRU project page.
-Findings from the planned interim analysis of completed participants led to the closure of recruitment due to lack of efficacy.
+Findings (.PDF) from the planned interim analysis of completed participants led to the closure of recruitment due to lack of efficacy.
 On a statistical basis, it would not be possible to reach the magnitude of change needed to show improvement over the placebo.
 Nevertheless, the team gained many valuable insights about trial design and patient recruitment.

 The British Tinnitus Association is also funding a Head of Research fellowship that addresses priorities 1, 4, 5 and 9.
 Research is in progress.
 Dr Magdalena Sereda hopes her funded research will shed new light on the clinical efficacy and cost-effectiveness of NHS contracted sound therapy options for tinnitus including hearing aids and combination hearing aids.